achenxu/BusinessAnalytics/README.md

 * Week 1.
 (Jul 25) Introduction to business analytics and R (**Souhaib**)
   - Lecture 1:  What is Business Analytics?
   - Lab 1: R exercises
-  - Lecture 2: Show case of R.
+  - Lecture 2: Business Analytics examples.

 * Week 2.
 (Aug 1) Statistical Learning.
 Ch2. (**Souhaib**)
   - Lecture 3: More on R and statistical learning.